RAVI THAKRAL

 Picture

-My research is in the philosophy of language and in ethics.
-I also have many vested interests in topics across epistemology, logic, and related areas.
+My research is in the philosophy of language and in ethics, with many vested interests in topics across epistemology, logic, and related areas.
 I also have strong teaching interests in some areas in the history of philosophy.

 Below you will see information about my background and experience in teaching.

-I am a Lecturer in Philosophy at the University of Nevada, Reno.
-Before coming to UNR, I taught at the University of Sussex and the University of St Andrews.
+I am a Teaching Assistant Professor of Philosophy at the University of Nevada, Reno.
+Before coming to UNR, I taught at the University of Sussex and at the University of St Andrews.

-I am also a Research Fellow at the Hoffberger Center for Professional Ethics at the University of Baltimore.
+I am a Faculty Research Associate at the Kenny Guinn Center for Policy Priorities and a Research Fellow at the Hoffberger Center for Ethical Engagement at the University of Baltimore.

 I did my PhD and MLitt in Philosophy in the St Andrews-Stirling Graduate Programme where I was a member of the Arché Philosophical Research Centre for Logic, Language, Metaphysics, and Epistemology.
 I did my BA in Philosophy at the University of Texas at Austin.